vantage6/vantage6-workshop/episodes/chapter5.md

 # Vantage6 Python client - basic concepts

 The vantage6 Python client is a library designed to facilitate interaction with the vantage6 server, to perform various tasks such as creating computation tasks, managing organizations, collaborations, users, and collecting results.
+It is a versatile alternative to the web-based user interface which enable users and administrators to manage resources programatically, e.g., for automating actions or integrating them on other applications.
 It communicates with the server through its REST API, handling encryption and decryption of data for secure operations.
-The client aims to comprehensively support all aspects of server communication, making it a useful tool for users looking to leverage the full capabilities of the vantage6 platform programmatically.

 Creating an instance of the vantage6 Python client is relatively straightforward, requiring only (after installing the corresponding libraries) to define the server connection details: server URL, login credentials, and the organization's private key (if encryption is being used).
+In case the server has the [two-factor authentication](https://docs.vantage6.ai/en/stable/technical-documentation/features/server/2fa.html) (2FA) enabled you should also enter the corresponding time-based one-time password accordingly.

 For simplicity, these settings can be defined on a separate Python module like the following:

 ``` python
 # config.py